Happy Air

-Happy Air (แฮปปี้แอร์), legally Happy Air Travellers Co.,Ltd., was a small airline based in Thailand, offering scheduled domestic passenger flights out of Suvarnabhumi Airport, Bangkok, as well as charter services.
+Happy Air (แฮปปี้แอร์), legally Happy Air Travellers Co., Ltd., was a small airline based in Thailand, offering scheduled domestic passenger flights out of Suvarnabhumi Airport, Bangkok, as well as charter services.
 It was founded on 3 April 2009 and ceased operations in February 2015.

 Destinations

 Happy Air offered scheduled flights from Bangkok to Chumphon and Ranong as well as charter services.

 Fleet

-Happy Air operated at least two Saab 340 with an age of 17 years.
+Happy Air operated four Saab 340 with an age of 17 years.